h-yung/naginata-notes/README.md

 - Video: Youtube allows only https pages to stream with embeds/iframes so need to launch out of local host and it also depends on the settings applied by the video manager.
 So, sadly, videos are all just links for now.
 - Might be abusing data attributes a bit.
 Some cleanup is warranted in the future.

-**Bugs**:
-- When an img url exists on file/in the document, for some reason, not checking the "is this a non-img link" still assigns the asset link to "vidURL" rather than updating the image.
-- The auto scroll up when a form appears makes sense, but sometimes odd behavior results since the showForm is on a toggle.
-I'd like to be able to let the user hide the form again (currently on second click) but this means, along with the batch-applied event handler, sometimes you go to the top but the form is hidden (you may have clicked update on one entry and decided to click update on another entry.
-Even number of clicks = form is hidden).

 **Optimizations** (in roughly prioritized order):
 - Make it possible to update more than one field at a time, and clicking into the existing text or information.
 - Rebuild any and all of the functionality in React.
 It will be easier to handle data client side for the desired search functionality.